Innhold er ikke tilgjengelig i valgt språk enda

 Previously I had a website published on a VPS with Tomcat directly installed.
 I got dependent on what version of Tomcat and Java that the vendor supported.
 This is the motivation for using Docker containers and using a more modern technology stack.

-One important decision was not to use client based web technologies like React og Angular like everybody else nowadays, but to use server based html template generation.
+One important decision was not to use client based web technologies like React and Angular like everybody else nowadays, but to use server based html template generation.
 The motivation for this is simplicity and to keep the main focus on backend.
 It is simpler, quicker and I do not need to use tools like node and npm to produce the frontend.
 I have professionally been working with Java and Kotlin projects that includes Angular or React.
 It adds technical complexity and complicates the building process.

 Many projects really need the extra flexibility and control provided by frontend based HTML rendering.
 A progressive web app is an example where this is an absolute requirement.
 I have seen many projects using Angular or React just because everybody does that.
 It can certainly be overkill for simple company internal applications.
 I have previously in projects used JSP or JSF for backend rendering.
 I think Thymeleaf is a more modern, simpler and better approach, in particular combined with Spring Boot and Spring MVC.

 What I originally intended was to make a blog based system, since producing text on my previous website was cumbersome.
 I have solved this by using markdown based text.
-Blog functionality will be added later, I am not there yet.
 Text is simply produced by editing a markdown file in Intellij.
-The intent is to used MariaDB and web GUI to enter text as markdown.
-I have not done that yet.
-But I have made code that stores text in a database and later output texts using hibernate.
-This is tested by using H2 in unit tests.
+Later I implemented a database based solution with MariaDB and web GUI to enter text as markdown.

-The first attempt is to use markdown written in Intellij or other editor, store it as a file together with project code and pick it up as a part of the Web GUI.
+The first attempt was to use markdown written in Intellij or other editor, store it as a file together with project code and pick it up as a part of the Web GUI.
 No database is really needed.
 The advantage and disadvantage of this approach is that my written text is included directly in the codebase, and I have to redeploy to update.